actualbudget/docs/docs/experimental/goal-templates.md

 This will always give you the same amount available each month no matter what you spend the previous month and not ever build up more funds than you need.
 This variation along with the previous variation, are probably the most used templates.
 They are simple enough to use easily, but are robust enough to make budgeting much simpler.

+**Notes**:
+- A single category with two templates that use `up to` is not supported.
+- If any single template contains an `up to`, the whole category will be subject to that limit even if there are later templates and priorities.
+This excludes remainders which will run after the limit is applied.

 #### All Variations